 In 2014, Professor Johnston’s research was recognised, as she was awarded the Australian Academy of Science Nancy Mills Medal for Women in Science, and in 2015 won the Eureka Prize for Promoting Understanding of Australian Science Research.

 Describing herself as an ‘average Joe Blow girl that doesn’t do anything special’, Michelle Lee’s impressive athletic feats say otherwise.
 Lee is the current world record holder for the one million metre row (five days, 21 hours and 34 minutes) and was the first Australian woman to row solo across the Atlantic Ocean in the Talisker Whisky Atlantic Challenge in 2018.
 One of the world’s toughest nautical challenges, Michelle conquered the 4,700 kilometres in under 70 days – rowing for a minimum of 10 hours each day.
-Lee is definitely not finished conquering the ocean, with her eyes (potentially) set on rowing the Pacific in June 2021.

 Michelle Lee in action during the Talisker Whisky Atlantic Challenge.
 Image courtesy of Michelle Lee